dymmond/esmerald/docs/en/docs/scheduler/scheduler.md

 $ pip install esmerald[schedulers]
 ```

-## EsmeraldScheduler
+## AsynczConfig

-The `EsmeraldScheduler` is the main object that manages the internal scheduler of `Esmerald` expecting:
+The `AsynczConfig` is the main object that manages the internal scheduler of `Esmerald` with asyncz expecting:

-* `app` - The Esmerald application.
-Automatically passed upon creating an Esmerald instance.
 * `scheduler_class` - An instance of the `Asyncz` schedule type.
 Passed via `scheduler_class`.

     <sup>Default: `AsyncIOScheduler`</sup>